pravpr/-aws-ec2-terraform/README.md

 4. One Private Subnet - awslab-subnet-private
 5. One Route Table - awslab-rt-internet
 6. Two Security Groups - Webserver Security Group and Database Server Security Group
-7. One Public EC2 instance - EC2-Public
+7. One Public EC2 instance with apache httpd installed- EC2-Public
 8. One Private EC2 instance - EC2-Private
 9. One ssh key named TEST.pem to login into public EC2 instance.
 From public EC2 instance you can ssh into private EC2 instance.